fredtsun/leetfind/README.md

 # leetfind
-using software engineering to find practice problems i need to practice in order to find my next job as a software engineer
+using software engineering to find practice problems i need to practice to land a job as a software engineer